dfoderick/pushdropjson/README.md

 # Store complex objects in Bitcoin Script
-This libraray allows you to store nested/hierarchical graphs of objects into Bitcoin Script which you can then store in Bitcoin.
+This libraray allows you to serialize nested/hierarchical graphs of objects into Bitcoin Script which you can then store in Bitcoin.
 Later you can retrieve the object graph with fidelity.

+# Why use OP_DROP?
+In the future, some of the data that would currently be put into OP_RETURN will instead be put into script embedded into a transaction output that is spendable.
+In that scenario, miners will execute the "data" in the output script and every push onto the stack should be popped.

 ## !Important Note!
-There are many limitations to this approach right now, mostly because of core code requiring Standard scripts.
+There are many limitations to this approach right now, mostly because of core code requiring Standard scripts (isStandard).
 Once non-standard script are allowed then storing hierarchical data in script will have more merit.

 Basically, restrictions to [NULLDATA](https://bitcoin.org/en/glossary/null-data-transaction) mean that only pushdata can be put in OP_RETURN.
 Therefore, OP_DROP will not work as a delimiter.